Openscapes/quarto-website-tutorial/README.md

 ## Contribution

-If you're interested in contributing to this project, get in touch with us and we can arrange access to the source repository in Azure DevOps.
-The GitHub repo is only a mirror and any changes made directly to it will be overwritten when the next update is mirrored.
+If you're interested in contributing to this project, get in touch with us and we can arrange access to the source repository in GitHub.

 ---